back

 6. Use Chain-of-Thought prompting

-1. Helicone: An open-source platform offering comprehensive prompt versioning, optimization, experimentation, and analytics.
+1. Helicone: An open-source platform offering automatic prompt versioning, prompt experiments, and comprehensive analytics for performance optimization.

 2. OpenAI Playground: An interactive environment for testing and refining prompts with various GPT models.